Portfolio

 Good winding-up progress has been made

-Looking back on 2021, it was a good fiscal year in operational terms, in which the EAA made further progress in winding up the portfolio.
-In the past fiscal year 2021, the EAA posted a positive result after taxes of EUR 1.7 million, due to a one-off effect.
-The reserves remained constant.
+Looking back on 2022, it was a good fiscal year in operational terms, in which the EAA made further progress in winding up the portfolio.

-The EAA also put in place important conditions to ensure it is in an efficient and cost-effective position for the remaining tasks.
+The EAA has put in place important conditions in recent months to ensure it is in an efficient and cost-effective position for the remaining tasks.
+The implementation of the new servicer structure should be completed by the end of the second quarter of 2023.
+The EAA will then focus on its key functions of monitoring, managing and decision-making.

 Banking book portfolio

-From 1 January to 31 December 2021, the notional volume of the banking book was reduced from EUR 12.7 billion to EUR 10.6 billion.
-That equates to a decline in notional volume of EUR 2.1 billion (16.5%).
-The total banking book portfolio has decreased by EUR 115.8 billion or 91.6% since 1 January 2012.
-The portfolio of securities, in particular, declined disproportionately by EUR 1.0 billion.
+From 1 January to 31 December 2022, the notional volume of the banking book was reduced from EUR 10.6 billion to EUR 7.9 billion.
+That equates to a decline in notional volume of EUR 2.7 billion (26%).
+The total banking book portfolio has decreased by EUR 118.6 billion or 94.9% since 1 January 2012.
+The main drivers in 2022 were the reduction of approx. EUR 1.8 billion in the Phoenix Portfolio.
+As in previous years, the wind-up activities were focused on measures for reducing the portfolio ahead of schedule and active participation management.

 Trading portfolio